 Do you need to incorporate a business but you can’t figure out which incorporation service has your best interests in mind?
-ZenBusiness and LegalZoom are two of the top companies online and they each have their own pros and cons when compared to each other.

 This comparison guide takes a look at the five key factors you need to consider when deciding which service is the better fit for your business.
 Let’s find out whether LegalZoom or ZenBusiness is the right choice to form your company.

-- Assessed the quality of customer service based on reviews, and on our own personal experiences.
+- Assessed the quality of customer service.

-- Reviewed the turnaround times for incorporating.
+- Reviewed the turnaround times for incorporating online.

 That said, as you’ll see in our ZenBusiness vs LegalZoom comparison of these five key factors, ZenBusiness wins out as the better incorporation service.
 They are $110 more affordable, have better features and excellent customer reviews online.